yusifu-m-barrie/gain/README.md

-# Getting Started with Create React App
+# Getting Started with Gain Website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed by [Yusifu Mohamed Barrie](https://yusifu.netlify.app/).

 ## Available Scripts